AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 per day.

 Amazingly, it is actually possible to build a simple baseline system that satisfies these requirements.
-It won't outperform usecase-specific systems that use expensive models with substantial in-domain training data, but it will serve as a good baselines for any explorations in text classification, especially for usecases where scalable support for zero-shot classification is an essential requirement.
+It won't outperform usecase-specific systems that use expensive models and well-tuned hyperparametes along with substantial in-domain training data, but it will serve as a good baseline for any explorations in text classification, especially for usecases where scalable support for zero-shot classification is an essential requirement.
+And we can get it up and running in less than five minutes(!).

-#### Key Ingredients
+### Key Ingredients

-With the requirements set out in the previous section in mind, let's be specific about what we need.
+With the requirements set out in the previous section in mind, let's get specific.
+We're going to build a nearest-neighbor based zero-shot classifier.

+We'll need:
-- a good vectorizer for snippets of news text
+- a good vectorizer for snippets of news text and label descriptions
 - a fast search index for looking up the most similar items to a query

-We can trade-off performance for speed as needed by using more efficient vectorizers.

-#### Nearest-Neighbors Based Zero-Shot Classification
+### Nearest-Neighbors Based Zero-Shot Classification

 Zero-shot classification settings are characterized by the lack of any labeled examples for the classes of interest.
 Instead, each class is usually represented through meta-information about the class itself, e.g. a short textual class